Holidaybear/pokedex/README.md

   ```
   [My Pocket List: Horizontal LazyRow]
   [Captured: Charizard (Fire) | Charizard (Fire) | Pikachu (Electric) | ...]
   [Type List: Vertical LazyColumn]
   [Dragon (2): Horizontal LazyRow]
   [Garchomp | Dragonite | ...]
   [Fire (3): Horizontal LazyRow]
   [Charizard | Charmander | ...]
   ```
-- **Scroll Behavior**:
-  - My Pocket List is part of the `LazyColumn` but dynamically hides/shows based on scroll direction.
-  - Scroll down: My Pocket List scrolls up and hides.
-  - Scroll up: My Pocket List reappears at the top.
-  - Scroll to top: My Pocket List is fixed at the top, appearing as part of the list.
 - **Dynamic Loading**:
   - Type Lists appear only when at least one Pokémon is processed (`isProcessed = true`).
   - Category counts (e.g., "Fire (3)") update in real-time without animation.